Uj1797/Festive-Sales-Data-EDA/README.md

 3. Data Type Conversion:
    - Ensured all columns have the correct data types for analysis, converting types where necessary (e.g., dates to datetime format, categorical data to appropriate labels).

-4. Removing Outliers:
-   - Detected and handled outliers using techniques like Z-score and IQR (Interquartile Range) to maintain data integrity.

-5. Data Normalization/Standardization:
-   - Applied normalization or standardization to numerical columns where necessary to prepare the data for analysis.

 ## Exploratory Data Analysis (EDA)